jpignata/somanymachines/content/tx/character-generator-protocol.md

 \
 **Distributed Denial of Service attacks rely** on compromised computer systems as sources of traffic.
 In the early internet, several flaws in the early protocols and design of networks could be used to generate large amounts of traffic against targets.
 An early attack, smurf[^2], relied on the design of broadcast IP traffic and ICMP echo and echo reply to overwhelm target networks.
 In this attack, a single forged ICMP request could result in a torrent of dozens or hundreds of replies to a single target.

 UDP is a connection-less protocol that does not validate source IP addresses.
 Thus, a receiving server that doesn't have any mechanism to authenticate the traffic will respond to whatever address is provided blindly.
-Chargen is especially appealing as an amplifier as a small request yields a relative large amount of data.
+CHARGEN is especially appealing as an amplifier as a small request yields a relative large amount of data.
 In the example above, an UDP packet with a single carriage return yields a much larger response.

 Using `tcpdump`, we can see the size difference: